Google holds global open calls for proposals that support groundbreaking foundational and applied research in computing and technology.

 Important notes

 References and budget details should be excluded from the proposal itself.
-Instead, use the designated sections in the application form for this information.
+Instead, use the designated sections in the application tool for this information.
 The budget section requires a high-level overview of how funds will be used.

 Co-PIs must generally meet the same eligibility criteria as primary PIs, except in cases where the co-PI is a postdoctoral researcher.